 The round table must conduct at least one membership meeting at the Association's Annual Conference.
 The round table executive board shall meet at least once at both Annual Conference and Midwinter Meeting.
 Membership and executive board meetings are open to anyone who wishes to attend them.

 IV.
-OFFICERS
+OFFICERS Executive Board

 Titles and Terms of Office